andrey-popov/kaggle-santa-2019/README.md

 ## Simulated annealing

-It seems useful to restart the annealing resetting the temperature to 10.
+It seems useful to restart the annealing resetting the temperature to 5 or 10.
 This allows to better explore the vicinity of the current point.